-- 1. Architect Qualifications: The Architect shall be licensed by the State of Connecticut and must have a minimum of five (5) years of relevant, multifamily residential design and construction experience.
+- Architect Qualifications: The Architect shall be licensed by the State of Connecticut and must have a minimum of five (5) years of relevant, multifamily residential design and construction experience.
 Proof of such experience, in the form of three (3) reference letters from current and/or past clients, performance on multifamily residential projects of similar types and sizes, must be provided.
 Proof of experience may be provided at the discretion of Technical Services if the architect has successfully delivered prior CHFA projects. - 2.
 Owner/Architect Agreement: The owner/developer/architect agreement shall include the following AIA contract documents: - a.
 AIA Document B101-2017 Standard Form of Agreement between owner and architect with Standard Form of Architect's Services. - b.
 AIA Document B201-2017 Standard Form of Architect's Services: Design and Construction Administration. - 3.
 Scope Definition: The language below is required for inclusion in the contract or within exhibits to clearly indicate conformance to CHFA's AE provision of services scope requirements. - a.
 Contract documents shall be assignable to CHFA. - b.
-The construction administration portion of the architect's fee should be a minimum of 35% of the total fee, to be paid in equal monthly installments based upon the length of the agreed-upon construction schedule. - c.
+The construction administration portion of the architect's fee (including their consultants, if any) should be a minimum of 30-35% of the total fee, to be paid in equal monthly installments based upon the length of the agreed-upon construction schedule.
+The intent is to ensure that the project architect and their consultant team of MEPs etc. have enough fee allocated to perform all of the necessary CA work related to a project.
+Weekly site visits by the architect and other members of the design team is important and the CA fee should be suitable to ensure these visits can be accommodated throughout construction. - c.
 Architect's Services: The scope of the architect's services shall include the preparation of agenda, scheduling and running weekly job-site meetings with the owner/developer, GC, and any professional consultants, sub-contractors or other parties necessary to maintain work progress.
 The Architect shall conduct field inspections and lead job meetings weekly during construction.
 A CHFA Field Observer may also visit the site and attend job meetings as CHFA's representative on a bi-weekly basis.
 The Architect shall record meeting minutes for all job meetings, and distribute copies to all attendees and CHFA Technical Services. - d.
-The architect shall also prepare and distribute a final punch list to all parties, and verify that the work is completed by the GC.
+The architect shall also prepare and distribute a final punch list to all parties, and verify that the work is completed by the GC. - e.

-- e.
 The architect shall contract with currently-licensed professional consultants as necessary to carry out the design, construction and commissioning.
 All professional consultants shall be licensed by the State of Connecticut and must have a minimum of five (5) years of relevant, multifamily residential design and construction experience.
 It is the Architect's responsibility to provide the necessary due diligence to ensure that all sub-consultants have the required minimum experience. - 4.
-Insurance and Other Requirements for Design/Supervisory Architects and Professional Consultants: - a.
+Insurance and Other Requirements for Design/Supervisory Architects and Professional Consultants:

+- a.
 Professional liability insurance in a form, amount and term satisfactory to CHFA shall be provided prior to the date of Initial Closing.
 All insurance policies must be in full force and effect as of the date of submission, and must be maintained after substantial completion of construction as required by CHFA, which shall be a named certificate holder on all insurance certificates. - b.
 For detailed CHFA insurance requirements, refer to the CHFA website.